kontalk/tigase-kontalk/README.md

 wget -qq -O - https://raw.githubusercontent.com/kontalk/tigase-kontalk/master/scripts/installer.sh | bash
 ```

-The script will clone the following repositories into the current directory, in a new folder called "kontalk":
+The script will clone this repository in a new folder called "kontalk/tigase-kontalk":

-* tigase-kontalk
-* tigase-server
-* tigase-extension

-> You can find all the repositories in [our organization](//github.com/kontalk).

 And will run this command from inside `tigase-kontalk`: